Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 6. When creating the bag app there was an issue using the default django template calculations. ${% widthratio item.product.price 1 item.quantity %} in the code originally rounded the subtotal, thus reducing accuracy.
 The solution was installing mathfilters and changing the code to ${{ item.product.price|mul:item.quantity }}, thus removing the rounding error.

 7. When creating the deletion form on the shopping bag, an error occured when trying to delete items of a certain size.
 Adding a hidden input that would send the product_value was used to resolve the problem.
 Originally there was an attempt to try use the dictionary key attribute to get the size which did not work.

+## Deployment

+Heroku

+1. Log into Heroku

+2. Click New and then from there Create new app

+3. Name the new app then choose the closest region to host it

+4. Go to resources, then type "postgres" into the add-ons section and select "Heroku Postgres", and choose a plan

+5. back in gitpod, type in pip3 install dj_database_url

+6. Then install "pip3 install psycopg2-binary"

+7. Add both to requirements.txt

+8. After this, import dj_database_url in settings.py

+9. Set DATABASES (also in settings.py) with default as dj_database_url.parse() and get database name from heroku config vars

+10. Run migrations again, as it needs to connect to the new database

+11. Use loaddata on fixture files to add them to new database

+12. Create superuser for app using python3 manage.py create superuser

+13. Add if function in settings.py to know where the app is running and such which database to use

+14. Install gunicorn to act as a webserver.
+Don’t forget to freeze into requirements.

+15. Create the procfile in order to interact with heroku, tell it to create dynos etc

+16. Login to heroku on the terminal using ‘heroku login’

+17. In the terminal write “heroku config:set DISABLE_COLLECTSTATIC=1 –app” with an app name at the end, as to prevent heroku from taking static files when deployed

+18. Add ALLOWED_HOST in settings.py and set as the heroku app

+19. Create a heroku remote to gitpod, with “heroku git:remote -a ” with the app name after

+20. Push to the remote master.

+21. Set up to automatically deploy from github using herokus connect to github button in the deploy tab.
+Search for the repo name and then click add.

+22. Set up automatic deploys to ensure the code can automatically be pushed from gitpod

+23. Get a randomly generated secret key and add to the heroku config vars

+24. Set the secret key to come from the environ

+### Amazon AWS

+1. Set up amazon aws account and create it as a personal account

+2. Search for “S3” and click create bucket.
+Make sure to allow public access

+3. Click the name of the bucket and click the properties tab, and select to use this bucket to store a static website.
+And set it to selected.
+Fill in some default values for the fields expecting html as these are already elsewhere so will not be needed.

+4. Go to permissions, add in code for a CORS configuration.

+5. Go to the policy tab and click policy creator to create a policy bucket.

+6. Set as S3 bucket policy, all principals set as “*” and action set to getobject

+7. Get the amazon resource name and place in previous forms arn form input

+### Creating bucket user

+1. Open up IAM and create a group

+2. Select Groups and create a group with a name relevant to the site

+3. Select Policy then create policy.

+4. Go to the json tab and select import managed policy.
+Import s3 full access

+5. Go to bucket policy in s3 and get the arn to add into the policy.
+Click review policy then give a name, description

+6. Go to groups and attach the policy to the created group and click permissions and attach policy.
+Then click attach policy Go to users, add user, and give programmatic access.
+After this attach the user to the group Download the csv file supplied with access keys

+Connecting django to s3

+1. Install boto3 and django-storages

+2. Add settings to django to allow it to detect AWS.

+3. Go to heroku and add the keys to the config vars

+4. Create a custom_settings.py file and import django settings.
+Add storage information into this file

+5. In settings.py add all the links and relevant parts to connect the files